-You should have used the link posted at the MSU Schedule of Courses http://www.msu.edu/~denison4/psl310/ and read the web page that listed the technical requirements for Hybrid PSL 310.
-You must have those requirements listed at the web page to successfully watch the online videos and complete the course.
+You should have used the link posted at the MSU Schedule of Courses (https://docs.google.com/document/d/1TiSn4NwSHkIY0\3CSUJmgjIh7zh1BU2H4ErnzS4q5oE/edit) and read the page that listed the technical requirements for Hybrid PSL 310.
+You must have the requirements listed on that page to successfully watch the online videos and complete the course.

-\\\\IMPORTANT NOTE: Using wireless can create problems\\\\\; sometimes the entire video does not download when using wireless.
+NOTE: Using wireless can create problems; sometimes the entire video does not download when using wireless.
 You can try downloading the video again using wireless or it may be better to connect to the internet using an Ethernet cable.

 You may want to use the information in the Orientation folder in D2L which includes a video link to get you acquainted with D2L.
-For problems with D2L or technical issues, you should call the D2L Help Line at (800) 500-1554 or (517) 355-2345 (you can call 24 hours a day, 7 days a week).
+For problems with D2L or technical issues, you should contact the D2L Help Line at (517) 432-6200 OR (844) 678-6200 (you can call 24 hours a day, 7 days a week).
 These numbers are also listed in the Orientation folder in D2L.
 You should NOT contact Dr. Denison for technical problems, instead, you should contact the D2L Help Line.